Ray Keogh: Drumcondra

 With Drums Keogh would feature in the 1961 FAI Cup Final, losing to St. Patrick's Athletic.
 He would, however, claim his first league title that year, with Drumcondra finishing a solitary point ahead of St. Pats, and Keogh's teammate Dan McCaffrey top-scorer with 29 goals.
 The league win meant that Drumcondra qualified for the European Cup as League Champions for the 1961-62 European Cup, which was Keogh's first full season with the side.
 He featured in the First Round aggregate defeat at the hands of German champions FC Nürnberg, playing in a 5–0 loss away at Städtisches Stadion in front of over 30,000 spectators, but didn't play in the 4–1 home loss at Tolka Park.
 Drumcondra would finish 7th in the League that season, but qualified for the 1962–63 Inter-Cities Fairs Cup, a predecessor to the Europa League.

 The first round of the Fairs Cup saw Drums drawn against an Odense XI from Denmark.
 The first-leg saw Drumcondra triumph 4–1, with Keogh playing in front of the 12,000 spectators at Tolka Park.
 He was also part of the team that lost 4–2 away in Denmark, but Drumcondra had done enough to go through 6–5 on aggregate.
-In the Second Round, they were drawn against German giants Bayern München.
+In the Second Round, they were drawn against German club Bayern Munich.
 While Keogh didn't feature in the 0-6 first leg loss at Grünwalder Stadion, he returned to the starting line-up for the home leg at Tolka Park as Drums recorded one of the most famous wins by a League of Ireland side in Europe, winning 1–0.
 Drumcondra would finish 3rd in the League that year.